centreon/centreon-documentation/versioned_docs/version-23.10/monitoring/basic-objects/hosts.md

 * **Notification Period**: indicates the time period during which the notifications will be enabled.
 * **First notification delay**: expressed in minutes.
 It refers to the time delay to be respected before sending the first notification when a Not-OK status is validated.
 Setting the value to 0 will cause notifications to be sent immediately.
-* **Recovery notification delay**: the time that must pass before a recovery notification is sent (when the host goes back to an UP state).
+* **Recovery notification delay**: time that must pass before a recovery notification is sent (when the host goes back to an UP state).
 Setting the value to 0 will cause notifications to be sent immediately.

 ## Relations tab
 Also called [dependencies](../../../alerts-notifications/notif-dependencies.md)